 - Grilled Cheese with Broccoli: Classic toasted cheese sandwich but with some finely chopped broccoli inside.
 My kids will eat this room temp in the lunch box.
 We also like to use a waffle iron to press our sandwiches because it’s easy and looks so fun.

 - Rice and Bean Burritos: I usually make my kids burritos for lunch after we have taco night for dinner.
 It’s a great way to use up leftovers.
 If I make them the night before, I heat them in the morning and then wrap them in foil so they won’t be super hot when the kids eat them but they won’t be ice cold either.

 - Quesadilla Roll-ups: spread some shredded cheese on a tortilla and top with some chopped baby spinach (or anything you’d like).
 Place in the microwave for 30 sec to melt cheese then roll the tortilla up and cut into pieces.

 - Bagel Sandwich: don’t forget to change up the “bread” or base of your sandwich sometimes.
 Our favorite One Mighty Mill Bagel are whole wheat and made from really great ingredients.
-Click HERE and use the code Happy15 to get 15% off your first purchase of One Mighty Mill.
 My kids like the everything bagel with mashed avocado or the plain bagels with cream cheese or pb&j.